 BidSell – http://bidsell.com.au

-Similar in layout and site structure to ebay.
+Similar in layout and site structure to eBay.
 BidSell, as it would currently seem, is yet to gain critical mass.